Complete asymptotic analysis of low energy scattering for Schrodinger operators with a short-range potential: Analysis at

-We now prove the lemma used in the final step of the proof of the main theorem by discussing the asymptotic behavior of the solution of the Sommerfeld problem for $\sigma$-dependent forcing $f\in \calS([0,1)_\sigma; \calA^{1+\calE}(X) )$, for any index set $\calE\subseteq \bbC\times \bbN$.
+We now prove the lemma used in the final step of the proof of the main theorem describing the asymptotic behavior of the solution of the Sommerfeld problem for $\sigma$-dependent forcing $f\in \calS([0,1)_\sigma; \calA^{1+\calE}(X) )$, for any index set $\calE\subseteq \bbC\times \bbN$.
 Despite this being the \emph{final} step of the proof, we discuss it first, the reason being that it is the easiest, owing to the assumed Schwartz behavior of $f$ as $\sigma\to 0^+$.
-The rest of the paper consists of the argumentation needed to reduce the problem to this special case.
+The rest of this paper consists of the reduction of the full problem to this special case.

 As a corollary of \Cref{prop:Vasy_low}, we get an $O(\sigma^\infty)$ estimate on the resolvent with respect to the seminorms of $\calA^{\alpha-}$: \begin{proposition} Let $\alpha \in (0,(d-1)/2)$ and $f\in \calS([0,1)_\sigma; \calA^{1+\alpha}(X))$.
 Then,